1914, An Important Year In Watchtower History:

 This brings us to the dilemma: If what the Jehovah’s Witnesses say is true, that their writing staff are:

-then we should expect to see proper teaching coming forth from the Watchtower headquarters from 1919 on — when Jesus allegedly chose them as
+then, we should expect to see proper teaching coming forth from the Watchtower headquarters from 1919 on, after Jesus Christ allegedly chose them as,

 “God’s sole channel of truth.”

 In the years following 1919, the Society continued its false prophecies.
 The 1920 Watchtower book, Millions Now Living Will Never Die claimed,